2022 Philadelphia Phillies season: World Series

 Game 3 brought the return of the World Series to Philadelphia for the first time since 2009.
 Originally scheduled for October 31, Game 3 was postponed to November 1 due to rain.
 Bernie Parent, Mike Schmidt, Julius Erving, and Brandon Graham, championship winning athletes for all four professional teams in Philadelphia, threw ceremonial first pitches.
-The game was pure dominance for the Phillies, who hit five home runs off Astros starting pitcher Chas McCormick.
-The offensive action for the Phillies began in the first inning when Harper, batting with two outs, crushed the first pitch that he saw into the right field seats.
+The game was pure dominance for the Phillies, who hit five home runs off Astros starting pitcher Lance McCullers Jr. The offensive action for the Phillies began in the first inning when Harper, batting with two outs, crushed the first pitch that he saw into the right field seats.
 Bohm and Marsh hit solo home runs for the Phillies in the second.
 Bohm's solo home run to left field in the second inning marked the 1,000th home run in World Series history.
 When Marsh also homered in that inning, the Phillies became the first team to hit three home runs in the first two innings of a World Series game.
 In the bottom of the fifth inning, Schwarber hit a two-run home run to dead center, and Hoskins, in the next at bat, hit a solo home run to left, making the Phillies the fourth team to hit five home runs in a World Series game, joining the 1928 Yankees, 1989 Athletics, and 2017 Astros, while McCullers became the first pitcher in history to surrender five home runs in a postseason game.
 Phillies starting pitcher Ranger Suarez threw five scoreless innings.
 Connor Brogdon, Kyle Gibson, Nick Nelson, and Andrew Bellatti each pitched a scoreless inning to complete the shutout as the Phillies won 7–0.
 All seven runs were scored via home runs.

 Jimmy Rollins and Chase Utley threw the ceremonial first pitch before Game 4.
 Utley's pitch was caught by Rob McElhenney from It's Always Sunny in Philadelphia.
 Aaron Nola made his second start of the World Series for the Phillies, while the Astros countered with Cristian Javier.
 The Phillies were no-hit in the game by a combination of Javier, Bryan Abreu, Rafael Montero and Ryan Pressly.
 The Astros scored five runs and won Game 4 by a score of 5–0.